aaronleopold/tinytunes/README.md

 ## To-do

-- [ ] track navigation history manually for nav buttons :/
+- [ ] Figure out weirdly large bundle size??
+It's by no means \~big\~ but for a tauri app it's rather large
 - [ ] allow user to download playlists/videos (using youtube-dl, ffmpeg, etc)
   - [x] basic downloading
   - [ ] prevent doubly downloading (i.e. if I am downloading something, I probably don't want the user to be able to download another??)